cyber-valley/cvland/pages/biome engineering.md

 - restore natural balance
 - and create sustainable, self-sufficient environments
 - this is an area we are specifically focused
-- in the following months we are going to post tons of useful information on the topic
 - methods
-  collapsed:: true
 	- [[magic forest]]: bootstrapping amazing ecosystem using affordable low tech methods
 	- genetics: modifying organisms to enhance ecological functions
 	- restoration: reintroducing native species and rebuilding habitats to restore damaged ecosystems like forests and wetlands